How to create Earth Day emails that resonate with eco-conscious shoppers

-Earth Day-themed emails have never been so pertinent.
+Earth Day emails have never been so pertinent.
 If there’s any time to tout your Shopify store’s eco-friendly practices or back a sustainability initiative, it’s on and around April 22.

-We’re running through the benefits of Earth Day emails, some cautions to be aware of if you’re going to join the global environmental awareness event, and examples and tips for making your eco-friendly emails shine.
+We’re running through the benefits of Earth Day emails, some cautions to be aware of if you’re going to join the global environmental awareness event, and Earth Day email examples and tips for making your eco-friendly newsletters shine.

 Why you should consider an Earth Day email

 If the environment is a top priority for many, then it’s also a concern to current and prospective customers.

 There’s a dizzying amount of data showing the importance of environmental issues.
 Here are two ecommerce-related stats to ponder:

 - 32% of Americans say they think of the environment either all or most of the time when making purchase decisions